Pre-College Program FAQs

 Commuter students have the option of purchasing a multi-week meal plan from our Dining Services team, please click here for more details.

-For all programs, please notify the program directors if your student has an allergy.
+Please notify the program directors if your student has an allergy.

 Summerfuel is Tufts’ partner for residential life and social experiences for pre-college students.
 While Tufts provides the academic programming and the campus, Summerfuel helps us run our residence halls and the fun activities offered on evenings and weekends for our residential students.
 For more information about Summerfuel, click here.